project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

     }
    }'
 </pre>
-**Note** Channel should be a unique name across Sunbird instances who are using the EkStep content repository
+**Note:** Channel should be a unique name across Sunbird instances who are using the EkStep content repository

 3. Update `sunbird_default_channel` in the `config` file with **{Your Channel Name}** (that was created in previous step) and re-run the command `./sunbird_install.sh -s core`